pyth-network/pyth-examples/price_feeds/evm/oracle_swap/README.md

 ### Build

-From the root of the pyth-crosschain repository, run:
+Switch to [app](./app/) directory and run:

 ```
-npm ci
+npm i
-npx lerna run build
+npm run build
+npm run start
 ```

-This command will install dependencies for all packages within the typescript monorepo, and also build some typescript SDKs that this example depends on.
+This command will install dependencies and build the project for the demo.

 ### Run